toefel18/kluster/README.md

 result: JSON string containing the result of the operartion, in case of a query quite large for contains the entire result set
 ```

+qqqq HTODO CH to make it conform Componets diagram above:
+- rename kluster-pg-adapter/ to kluster-db-adapters/
+- rename kafka-postgres-adapter to postgres-adapter
+- rename kluster-client-golang/ to kluster-node/
+- rename client.go to kafka-client.go
+- move kafka-client.go to kluster-node
+- rename kluster-client-golang to kluster-node/
+- main method in kluster-node.go

 ## Quickstart

  1. Compile the software and start a cluster.
 This is done using a Makefile and docker-compose.